 The Company has liquidity through the Second Amended and Restated Loan and Security Agreement described in more detail in Note 5 - Debt in our unaudited condensed consolidated financial statements included in Part I, Item I, "Financial Statements".
-The Company has a new term loan facility with an initial, maximum, principal amount of \$10,000,000.
+The Company has a term loan facility with an initial, maximum, principal amount of \$10,000,000.
 Amounts outstanding under the Second Amended and Restated Loan and Security Agreement bear interest at a per annum rate equal to the Prime Rate (as published in The Wall Street Journal) plus 1.5%, with a Prime "floor" rate of 3.25%.
 Pursuant to the Second Amended Loan and Security Agreement, the Company's prior \$3,000,000 revolving credit facility with Bridge Bank was terminated.
 At the time of the discontinuance, there was no outstanding balance on the revolving credit facility.

 The Second Amended and Restated Loan and Security Agreement includes customary financial covenants, including the requirements that the Company achieve certain EBITDA levels and fixed coverage ratios and maintain certain cash balances and certain recurring revenue levels.
 The Second Amended and Restated Loan and Security Agreement also includes customary negative covenants, subject to exceptions, which limit transfers, capital expenditures, indebtedness, certain liens, investments, acquisitions, dispositions of assets, restricted payments, and the business activities of the Company, as well as customary representations and warranties, affirmative covenants and events of default, including cross defaults and a change of control default.
-The line of credit also is subject to customary prepayment requirements.
-For the period ended April 30, 2022, the Company was in compliance with the Second Amended and Restated Loan and Security Agreement covenants.
+As of October 31, 2022, the Company was in compliance with all debt covenants under the Second Amended and Restated Loan and Security Agreement.